-Good dog fences make good neighbors and safe pets.
+A good dog fence make good neighbors and safe pets.
 You may think you’re indulging your new puppy by allowing her to roam.
-But not only can ?roaming pets turn into pests or worse (coyote bait comes to mind), they can become lost, contract disease or spread illness to other beloved pets.
+But not only can roaming pets turn into pests or worse (coyote bait comes to mind), they can become lost, contract disease or spread illness to other beloved pets.

 You wouldn’t let your four-year-old human toddler roam outside unsupervised, and let him “learn the hard way” if something goes wrong.
 The cost of safe fencing is offset by saved emergency room bills and lost sleep.

 Avoid tethering or chaining your dog.
-Some localities have laws against this, unless it’s for very short periods of time while under your supervision.
+Some localities have laws against a dog chain, unless it’s for very short periods of time while under your supervision.

 When I was a kid, our dog was typically chained outside to his dog house.
-He ended up towing the house all over the yard, and frequently broke the chain.
-What was done in the “good old days” today is known to cause additional problems, though, so we need to be smart like our dogs and learn from experience.
+He ended up towing the house all over the yard and frequently broke the dog chain.
+What was done in the “good old days” today is known to cause additional problems, though, so we need to be smart as our dogs and learn from experience.

 Today, behaviorists warn AGAINST tethering dogs.
-That’s because a tether prevents dogs from escaping perceived threats, so a chain or tether can make dogs more defensive and more likely to bite and attack those within reach.
+That’s because a dog chain prevents dogs from escaping perceived threats, so a chain or tether can make dogs more defensive and more likely to bite and attack those within reach.
 Physical barriers are the safest and most reliable options.

 Sometimes housing developments won’t allow physical fences.
 “Electronic fences” may be popular but I cannot recommend them.
 According to experts including the American Veterinary Society of Animal Behavior, shock training devices can cause “ . . . potential adverse effects which include but are not limited to: inhibition of learning, increased fear-related and aggressive behaviors, and injury to animals and people interacting with animals.”
 Read more about the AVSAB position statement on “punishment” in dog training.

 Electronic fences are only as good as the training, and they are not magical or foolproof.
 Some companies are better than others in offering training advice.
-But there are other “do it yourself” products and unless you have good training skills, your dog could be hurt by the training—or training failure when he escapes the fence despite the shock.
+“Do it yourself” products work only as well as the expertise of the trainer (you!).
 Chasing a stray cat or squirrel can tempt dogs to run through the electronic barrier, and then the shock can keep them from returning home.
 Besides, there are more humane and equally effective alternatives to electronic containment.

 I like the “Virtual Fence” type products that use the same sort of technology with a buried cable around the perimeter of the property.
 But instead of an electric shock, the collar first emits a warning beep and only later emits a burst of citronella spray.
 Cornell University studies showed that citronella (an aversive scent) collars were much more effective than electric shock collars to train.
 They’re also more humane.

 A major downside to these non-physical fences is they won’t prevent other animals or people from coming into the pet’s yard.
 A goofy puppy intent on the exciting chase could follow a squirrel and cross the boundary—and then the collar’s shock or scent prevents him from coming home.
-People may not recognize your dog is “confined” and this could invite strangers to pet the puppy or even steal him.
+People may not recognize the fence and this could invite strangers to pet the puppy or tempt people to steal him.

-Fences do more than keep pets safely inside.
-They keep temptations and dangers out, and reduce our liability as pet owners.
+A dog fence does more than keep pets safely inside.
+They keep temptations and dangers out and reduce our liability as pet owners.
 When you have a clueless puppy that attracts trouble like a magnet, it’s even more important to supervise, even when you have a fence.
-And that’s peace of mind for us, and our beloved animal friends.
+And that’s peace of mind for us and our beloved animal friends.